bdpedigo/talks/docs/slides/defense/defense.md

 <div class="columns">
 <div>

-- How well do these models generalize to the other side of the brain (let alone the next maggot)?
+How well do these models/clusterings generalize to the other side of the brain (let alone the next maggot)?

 ![](https://raw.githubusercontent.com/bdpedigo/talks/main/docs/images/cross-val-explain.png)